 Refugees who adjusted status from 2005 to the present will usually have only an approved adjustment of status application in their A-file.
 The Form I-181 is no longer in use.

-Historically, USCIS has granted other foreign nationals status that is similar to the current refugee and asylee categories.
+Historically, USCIS has granted other noncitizens status that is similar to the current refugee and asylee categories.
 Although most of these persons have already applied for adjustment of status due to the passage of time, an officer may occasionally encounter such cases.
 These applicants are eligible to apply for adjustment of status under INA 209 once certain conditions have been met.

 Prior to April 1, 1980, the Immigration and Nationality Act (INA) allowed persons from communist or communist-dominated countries and persons from countries in the general area of the Middle East to be admitted as “conditional entrants” under what was then known as the seventh preference category.
 Conditional entrants were allowed to become permanent residents after a specified period (initially 2 years, later reduced to 1 year) in the United States.